-Snippet 4-5:Example of policySetAttachment in a service or reference

-Where an element has both a @policySets attribute and a <policySetAttachment/> child element, the policySets declared by both are attached to the element.

-The SCA Policy framework enables two distinct cases for utilizing intents and PolicySets:

-- It is possible to specify QoS requirements by attaching abstract intents to an element at the time of development.
+730 731 <policysetattachment name="xs:QName"></policysetattachment> 732 Snippet 4-4: policySetAttachment Pseudo-Schema 733 734 @name (11) - the QName of a policySet.
+735 736 737 For example: 738 739 740 741 742 743 <service> or <reference> <binding.binding-type> <policysetattachment name="sns:EnterprisePolicySet"> </policysetattachment></binding.binding-type> </reference></service> or 744 Snippet 4-5:Example of policySetAttachment in a service or reference 745 746 747 Where an element has both a @policySets attribute and a <policysetattachment></policysetattachment> child element, the policySets declared by both are attached to the element.
+748 The SCA Policy framework enables two distinct cases for utilizing intents and PolicySets: 749 750 751 752 753 754 755 It is possible to specify QoS requirements by attaching abstract intents to an element at the time of development.
 In this case, it is implied that the concrete bindings and policies that satisfy the abstract intents are not assigned at development time but the intents are used to select the concrete Bindings and Policies at deployment time.
 Concrete policies are encapsulated within policySets that are applied during deployment using the external attachment mechanism.
-The intents associated with a SCA element is the union of intents specified for it and its parent elements subject to the detailed rules below. - It is also possible to specify QoS requirements for an element by using both intents and concrete policies contained in directly attached policySets at development time.
+The intents associate with a SCA element is the union of intents specified for it and its parent elements subject to the detailed rules below.
+756 757 758 759 760 761 It is also possible to specify QoS requirements for an element by using both intents and concrete policies contained in directly attached policySets at development time.
 In this case, it is possible to configure the policySets, by overriding the default settings in the specified policySets using intents.
 The policySets associated with a SCA element is the union of policySets specified for it and its parent elements subject to the detailed rules below.

-See also section 4.14.14.12.1 for a discussion of how intents are used to guide the selection and application of specific policySets.

-4.44.6 External Attachment of PolicySets Mechanism

-The External Attachment mechanism for policySets is used for deployment-time application of policySets and policies to SCA elements.
+762 763 See also section 4.12.1 for a discussion of how intents are used to guide the selection and application of specific policySets.
+764 4.4 4.6 External Attachment of PolicySets Mechanism 765 766 767 768 769 The External Attachment mechanism for policySets is used for deployment-time application of policySet and policies to SCA elements.
 It is called "external attachment" because the principle of the mechanism is that the place that declares the attachment is separate from the composite files that contain the elements.
 This separation provides the deployer with a way to attach policies and policySets without having to modify the artifacts where they apply.

-- 806 A PolicySet is attached to one or more elements in one of two ways: - a) through the @attachTo attribute of the policySet - b) through a reference (via policySetReference) from a policySet that uses the @attachTo attribute. - During the deployment of SCA composites, all policySets within the Domain with an attachTo attribute MUST be evaluated to determine which policySets are attached to the newly deployed composite.
+770 A PolicySet is attached to one or more elements in one of two ways: 771 a) through the @attachTo attribute of the policySet 772 b) through a reference (via policySetReference) from a policySet that uses the @attachTo attribute.

+b) through a reference (via policySetReference) from a policySet that uses the @attachTo attribute.
+During the deployment of SCA composites, all policySets within the Domain with an @attachTo attribute MUST be evaluated to determine which policySets are attached to the elements of the newly deployed 773 774